Skip Navigation and Go Directly to Page ContentAmeriCorps Website Home Page

 Member Duties : The goal for this position is to establish infrastructure that supports the availability of more nutritious food for those vulnerable to food insecurity.
 It also seeks to involve more people in solving hunger in Maine.
 The VISTA will coordinate efforts to bridge the gap between consumers with limited resources and locally produced nutritious food, and develop production, processing and distribution systems.
 The member will also build the capacity of local organizations to support an empowerment network that will elevate the voices of people with direct experiences of poverty to promote solutions.
 Community events will be an opportunity for the VISTA member to promote local food and collect data for a report on disparities in food access for BIPOC Mainers.
 Finally, the VISTA will implement online infrastructure including a web page and social media.

-*For details about AmeriCorps VISTA healthcare benefits, please visit http://www.vistacampus.gov/healthcare
+*For details about AmeriCorps VISTA healthcare benefits, please visit https://americorps.gov/members-volunteers/vista/benefits.

 Terms :

-Permits attendance at school during off hours , Car recommended , Permits working at another job during off hours .
+Permits attendance at school during off hours , Permits working at another job during off hours , Car recommended .

 Service Areas :